Ghini/ghini.desktop/doc/started.rst

 .. image:: images/screenshots/first-time-activation.png

-As it says: close the message box, you will return to the connection dialog, where you click on **Add** to create your first connection.
+This alert will show at first activation and also in the future if your connections list becomes empty.
+As it says: click on **Add** to create your first connection.

 .. image:: images/screenshots/enter-a-connection-name.png